Disorder enhanced vibrational entanglement and dynamics in polaritonic chemistry: Introduction

 Numerically computing the collective time evolution of all degrees of freedom in polaritonic chemistry is an important --- yet extremely challenging --- task for understanding chemical reaction dynamics, which has been attempted at different levels of approximations.
-Exact methods, such as ab initio simulations based on density functional theory~\cite{schafer2019modification}, or numerically exact simulations with multi-configurational time-dependent Hartree-Fock methods~\cite{vendrell2018coherent} are available, but limited to small system sizes.
-To study models with large molecule numbers, approximations are required.
-A standard approach is based on the Born-Oppenheimer approximation.
-There, electro-photonic dynamics are treated as instantaneous compared to nuclear dynamics so that polaritonic (and dark) potential energy surfaces can be computed~\cite{galego2015cavity}.
-On these adiabatic potential energy surfaces, nuclear dynamics can then be computed (semi-)classically~\cite{fregoni2018manipulating,fregoni2020photochemistry,Antoniou2020Oct,luk2017multiscale} or fully quantum mechanically by wave packet evolution~\cite{Davidsson2020Atom}.
-However, the presence of quantum entanglement between electro-photonic and nuclear degrees of freedom breaks the fundamental assumption of separable nuclear and electro-photonic dynamics and thus invalidates the Born-Oppenheimer assumption.
-It is thus interesting to analyze this entanglement as a direct indicator for the validity of Born-Oppenheimer approaches.
+For small systems, the Schr\"odinger equation can be solved directly~\cite{Davidsson2020Atom} or using quantum chemistry tools such as multi-configurational time-dependent Hartree-Fock methods~\cite{vendrell2018coherent}.
+Density functional theory can be used for ab initio simulations of few realistic molecules~\cite{schafer2019modification}.
+For larger systems, stronger approximations are needed.Standard approaches are based on the Born-Oppenheimer approximation.
+In the Born-Oppenheimer approximation, electro-photonic dynamics are treated as instantaneous compared to nuclear dynamics so that polaritonic (and dark) potential energy surfaces can be computed~\cite{galego2015cavity}.
+On these adiabatic potential energy surfaces, nuclear dynamics can then be computed.
+However, this method neglects non-adiabatic couplings between potential energy surfaces and thus fails if the separation between potential energy surfaces becomes small, as it is often the case in polaritonic chemistry~\cite{vendrell2018collective,feist2018polaritonic,fabri2021bornoppenheimer}.
+In order to include the non-adiabatic couplings, two common methods are fewest switches surface hopping~\cite{fregoni2018manipulating,luk2017multiscale,Antoniou2020Oct} or mean-field Ehrenfest dynamics~\cite{groenhof2019tracking,zhang2019non}.
+Ehrenfest dynamics assumes a product state between nuclear and electro-photonic degrees of freedom, completely neglecting any entanglement between them.
+As a consequence, such entanglement can serve as a measure for the validity of approximations relying on the separability of nuclear and electro-photonic degrees of freedom, and more generally the complexity of the dynamics.

 The role of ``quantum effects'' in molecular dynamics is also a fundamentally interesting research question~\cite{Engel2007Apr,Mohseni2008Nov,caruso2009highly,Collini2010Feb}.
 Entanglement is often used to determine the importance of quantum effects by quantifying quantum correlations without classical equivalent~\cite{horodecki2009quantum,Amico_Entan_2008,Eisert_Collo_2010}.
 In this context, the entanglement between electronic and nuclear degrees of freedom of molecules has been previously studied for single molecules~\cite{mckemmish2011quantum,vatasescu2015measures}.
 For cavity-coupled molecules, it is known that a collective cavity-coupling can strongly suppress this entanglement by reducing vibronic couplings, an effect termed ``polaron decoupling''~\cite{herrera2016cavity,zeb2018exact}.
 However this effect neglects local disorder in the electronic level spacings of individual molecules.
 In this paper, we will show that the combined effect of local disorder and a cavity coupling can lead to a \textit{strong enhancement} of electro-vibrational entanglement build-up on a typical timescale for coherent molecular dynamics (femtoseconds) after an incoherent photo-excitation.